sonus21/rqueue/docs/configuration/configuration.md

 factory.setTaskExecutor(threadPoolTaskExecutor);
 ```

-In this configuration there are three variables `corePoolSize`, `maxPoolSize` and `queueCapacity`.
+In this configuration, there are three key variables: `corePoolSize`, `maxPoolSize`,
+and `queueCapacity`.

-* `corePoolSize` signifies the lower limit of active threads.
+- `corePoolSize` signifies the lower limit of active threads.
-* `maxPoolSize` signifies the upper limit of active threads.
+- `maxPoolSize` signifies the upper limit of active threads.
-* `queueCapacity` signify even though we have `maxPoolSize` running threads we can have
+- `queueCapacity` signifies that even if you have `maxPoolSize` running threads, you can
-`queueCapacity` tasks waiting in the queue, that can be dequeue and executed by the existing thread
+  have `queueCapacity` tasks waiting in the queue, which can be dequeued and executed by the
-as soon as the running threads complete the execution.
+  existing threads as soon as the running threads complete their execution.

-If you have N queues then you can set maximum number of workers as `(maxPoolSize + queueCapacity - N )`
+If you have N queues, you can set the maximum number of workers
+as `(maxPoolSize + queueCapacity - N)`.

 {: .warning}
-Here N threads are provided for polling queues, this is not a correct number when **priority** is
+In this context, N threads are allocated for polling queues, but this is not a correct number when *
-used.
+*priority** is used.

-The number of message pollers would be sum of the followings.
+The number of message pollers is determined by the sum of the following:

 1. Number of unique priority groups.
-2. Number of queues whose priority is provided as `"critical=5,high=2"`.
+2. Number of queues with specified priorities (e.g., `"critical=5,high=2"`).
 3. Number of queues without priority.

-If you don't want to go into the maths, then you can set
+If you prefer not to delve into the calculations, you can set the following:

-* queueCapacity >= 2 * number of queues
+- `queueCapacity >= 2 * number of queues`
-* maxPoolSize >= 2 * number of queues
+- `maxPoolSize >= 2 * number of queues`
-* corePoolSize >= number of queues
+- `corePoolSize >= number of queues`
+-

 {: .note}
-Whenever you set queue capacity to non-zero then it can create duplicate message problem,
+Setting a non-zero `queueCapacity` can indeed lead to duplicate message problems.
+This occurs
-since the polled messages are just waiting to be executed, if visibilityTimeout expires than other
+because polled messages that are waiting to be executed might have their `visibilityTimeout` expire,
-message listener will pull the same message.
+causing another message listener to pull the same message again.
+This scenario can result in
+duplicate processing of messages, which can impact the correctness of your application's logic.
+To
+mitigate this issue, it's crucial to carefully configure `queueCapacity` and `visibilityTimeout`
+settings to ensure that messages are processed correctly without duplication.

 ## Manual start of the container

-Whenever container is refreshed or application is started then it is started automatically, it also
-comes with a graceful shutdown.
-Automatic start of the container can be controlled
-using `autoStartup` flag, when autoStartup is false then application must call start and stop
-methods of container.
-For further graceful shutdown application should call destroy method as well.
+When using a container that starts automatically and offers graceful shutdown, you can control its
+automatic startup behavior using the `autoStartup` flag.
+If `autoStartup` is set to `false`, then
+your application needs to manually call the `start` and `stop` methods of the container to control
+its lifecycle.
+Additionally, for a graceful shutdown, you should call the `destroy` method when
+appropriate.
+This gives you finer control over when the container starts and stops within your
+application's lifecycle.

 ```java
 class RqueueConfiguration {